2026 March break Day camp: Pre-registration for current clients opens Jan 1st at 9 am, Registration for everyone opens January 4th at 12 pm.

 How much does the camp cost?

-If I have credit on my account can I apply it to the camp?
+If I have a credit on my account.
+Can I apply it to the camp?

 Is there a discount for a sibling?

-We are sorry to say that we cannot offer sibling discounts this year as funds are just too tight.
-We will, however, offer a 50% subsided on 1 spot each week, send us an email if this is of interest and will draw a spot at random.
-You may do this before or after your registration.
+We are sorry to say that we cannot offer sibling discounts this year.
+We will, however, offer a 50% subsidy on 1 spot each week.
+Send us an email if this is of interest.

 What should my child bring every day?

-On a typical day the kids will learn circus techniques and play circus-related learning games for most of the day they learn and develop skills in the different circus disciplines offered through the week, the focus is on challenge and fun.
+On a typical day, the kids will learn circus techniques and play circus-related learning games.
+For most of the day, they learn and develop skills in the different circus disciplines offered throughout the week.
+The focus is on challenge, fun and teamwork.

-On the Mondays and most Tuesdays of each week, the kids will explore each circus art and have an opportunity to learn the basics and/or develop and perfect skills in these disciplines.
-As the week progresses the kids will choose one or some of these art forms to pursue and specialize.
-Towards the end of the week, the kids will participate in the production and presentation of a mini-show with their chosen form of circus and on the Friday will rehearse and perform the show for the parents.
+On the Monday and Tuesday of each week, the kids will explore each circus art and have an opportunity to learn the basics and/or develop and perfect skills in the different disciplines.
+As the week progresses, the kids will choose one or some of these art forms to pursue and specialize in.
+Towards the end of the week, the kids will participate in the production and presentation of a mini-show with their chosen form of circus art and on Friday will rehearse and perform the show for the parents.

 What is the schedule?